r0b0pp1/CS5228_emotion_in_conversation/README.md

 - All our jupyter notebooks were created and run in Google Colab.
 - You can use our Colab links provided below (recommended), or manually import the notebooks in this repository into Colab.
 - You are highly recommended to use Colab as we do not explicitly pip install any python libraries already included in Colab.
-- Please access our Project Workspace here: [Google Drive](https://drive.google.com/drive/folders/12nyL0c1F0xrYTEIx4TzRlNKcxRRwpyGk?usp=drive_link)

 ### Data Downloads
-- Our scripts already perform the downloading of data available in this repository automatically.
+- Our notebook already perform the downloading of data available in this repository automatically.
 - However, in the unlikely event that the data is unavailable, you may download the contents of the "data" folder available in this repository.

 | Directory | Contents |